7 Tips to Naturally Activate an Underactive Thyroid

 5. Avoid toxins in your environment

-Toxins weaken the immune system in some parts of the body (including the thyroid).
+Toxins weaken the immune system and some parts of the body (including the thyroid).

 In addition to the foods we’ve mentioned, we also find toxins in hygiene and cosmetic products, the electromagnetic waves of technological devices, tobacco, water and air pollution, etc.